Sometimes I feel like my picky eaters are sent here by God to test my resolve for gentle parenting.

 This is my first go-to trick, and it’s the one that is in some ways the most practical: let them freaking make dinner.

 This idea works best when you think of a meal that works as a “bar”.
-Nope, not the bar you feel driven to when your kid refuses dinner for the third night in a row (that’s the bar I’ll meet you at later, mama, with a shot and a beer, because #solidarity)
+Nope, not the bar you feel driven to visit when your kid refuses dinner for the third night in a row (that’s the bar I’ll meet you at later, my friend, with a shot and a beer, because #solidarity)

 I’m talking food bars- taco bar, baked potato bar, pizza bar, quesadilla bar.